The quiet beauty of the Brigalow

 Thirteen prominent Australasian environmental restoration organisations including Bush Heritage today announced the formation of a consortium to collaboratively support the recommendations of the UN Decade on Ecosystem Restoration – with more in the process of signing up.

-The consortium agreement, referred to as the ‘Darwin Agreement’, was initiated at the Society for Ecological Restoration Australasia (SERA) conference in Darwin last month where eight major restoration organisations presented talks on what the UN Decade means for their ongoing work in restoration in Australia.
+The consortium agreement, referred to as the ‘Darwin Agreement’, was initiated at the Society for Ecological Restoration Australasia (SERA) conference in Darwin last month when eight major restoration organisations presented talks on what the UN Decade means for their ongoing work in restoration in Australia.

-Against a backdrop of environmental crises, the Consortium urges concerted support of the UN Decade on Ecosystem Restoration by all sectors of society – policy makers, industry and communities - to retain ecosystems, reduce our impacts upon them and to repair ecosystems to optimise potential for humanity to revive the natural world that supports us all.
+Against a backdrop of environmental crises, the Consortium urges concerted support of the UN Decade on Ecosystem Restoration by all sectors of society – policymakers, industry and communities - to retain ecosystems, reduce our impacts upon them and to repair ecosystems to optimise potential for humanity to revive the natural world that supports us all.

 There is a clear message from the United Nations Environment Program that initiated the UN Decade;